LogtalkDotOrg/logtalk3/manuals/_sources/faq/licensing.rst.txt

 What's the Logtalk distribution license?
 ----------------------------------------

-Logtalk follows the `Apache Licence 2.0 <https://github.com/LogtalkDotOrg/logtalk3/blob/master/LICENSE.txt>`_.
+Logtalk follows the `Apache License 2.0 <https://github.com/LogtalkDotOrg/logtalk3/blob/master/LICENSE.txt>`_.

 .. _faq_licensing_commercial:

 Can Logtalk be used in commercial applications?
 -----------------------------------------------

-Yes, the Apache Licence 2.0 allows commercial use.
+Yes, the Apache License 2.0 allows commercial use.
 See e.g. the `Apache License and Distribution FAQ <http://www.apache.org/foundation/license-faq.html>`_.

 .. _faq_licensing_combining:

-What's the final licence for a combination of Logtalk with a Prolog compiler?
+What's the final license for a combination of Logtalk with a Prolog compiler?
 -----------------------------------------------------------------------------

 See the wiki page on `licensing <https://github.com/LogtalkDotOrg/logtalk3/wiki/Licensing>`_